-- The CSU prohibits discrimination on the basis of race or ethnicity, religion, nationality, gender, sexual orientation, gender identity or expression, genetic information, marital status, age, disability, or veteran or military status.
-"Disability" and "genetic information" as used herein are consistent with the definitions provided in Executive Order 1096 Revised, Technical Letters HR 2004-12, HR EEO 2011-02 or their successors.3 - An employee, who alleges discrimination, harassment, retaliation or sexual misconduct in violation of the CSU systemwide policy, shall file his/her complaint under the procedure described in Executive Order 1096 Revised, or in any superseding executive order, if applicable.
+- The CSU prohibits discrimination on the basis of Age, Ancestry, Color, Disability, Ethnicity, Gender, Gender Expression, Gender Identity, Genetic Information, Marital Status, Medical Condition, Military Status, Nationality, Pregnancy, Race, Religion, Religious Creed, Sex, Sexual Orientation, Sex Stereotype, and Veteran Status as used herein are consistent with the definitions provided in the Interim CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation ("Non-Discrimination Policy") or its successors3.
+The Non-Discrimination Policy is formerly known as Executive Order 1096. - An employee, who alleges discrimination, harassment, retaliation or sexual misconduct in violation of the CSU systemwide policy, shall file their complaint under the procedure described in the Non-Discrimination Policy or its successors4, if applicable.
 An employee may at any time, file a complaint regarding the same incident with the Equal Employment Opportunity Commission and/or the Department of Fair Employment and Housing.